lk101101/Names/README.md

 "Enter a name and gender to return its origin and meaning: "

 Input: emma f\
+Output:\
-Output: The name Emma is a girl's name of German origin meaning "universal"... (full description scraped from NameBerry.com)
+The name Emma is a girl's name of German origin meaning "universal"... (full description scraped from NameBerry.com)\

-Note: sometimes requires two tries to receive information for a name
+Predicted nationality\
+Country: United Kingdom | Probability: 10%\
+Country: Sweden | Probability: 10%\
+...\

+Predicted gender\
+Gender: female | Probability: 99%\

+Predicted age\
+Age: 40

 ## Choice p: return the popularity ranking of a name
 "Enter as name gender (m/f) year"\